johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2024-09-02-typescript-eslint-with-jsdoc-js/index.md

       "ESNext"
-    ] /* Specify a set of bundled library declaration files that describe the target runtime environment. */, "jsx": "preserve" /* Specify what JSX code is generated. */, "target": "ESNext", /* Set the JavaScript language version for emitted JavaScript and include compatible library declarations. */
+    ] /* Specify a set of bundled library declaration files that describe the target runtime environment. */, "jsx": "preserve" /* Specify what JSX code is generated. */, "target": "ESNext" /* Set the JavaScript language version for emitted JavaScript and include compatible library declarations. */,

     /* Modules */
     "module": "preserve" /* Specify what module code is generated. */,